ptomulik/tml/README.rst

 --------

 The TML library is a general-purpose C++ template metaprogramming library with compile-time algorithms, sequences and metafunctions.
+It's my few-week excercize to better understand the C++ templates and metaprogramming.
 It's inspired by `Boost.MPL`_ and `tinympl`_.
 It tries to preserve the `Boost.MPL`_'s concepts and interfaces while adding few new concepts and features.
 The implementation of TML makes use of the C++11 features, resulting in smaller code base.

 Status
 ------